ali-jin/holbertonschool-shell/permissions/README.md

 11-directories_permissions adds execute permission to all subdirectories of the current directory <br/>
 12-directory_permissions creates a directory called with permissions 751 <br/>
 13-change_group changes the group owner to school for the file hello <br/>
+14-change_owner_and_group changes the owner to vincent and group owner to staff for all the files and directories <br/>